Lung Phlegm Cold

 - Get plenty of rest and lots of sleep.
 Both are needed to help your Lung energy recover.

-- Long-term: if you are susceptible to this syndrome, you need to pay special attention to helping your Spleen energy remain in good condition.
+- Long-term: if you are susceptible to Lung Phlegm Cold, you need to pay special attention to helping your Spleen energy remain in good condition.
 For this, avoid not only cold and raw foods but also sweet foods, or foods that quickly turn to sugar in your digestion.
 You'll also benefit from herbs that strengthen your Yang energy, but don't self-diagnose: see someone who knows about this!

 Booking Consultations with Jonathan Clogstoun-Willmott